 She has been working in university educational issues in the Superior School of engineering in Multimedia program, University of San Buenaventura Cali, from 2015/06 to 2019.
 Now she is teacher in the school of computer engineering at Pontificia Universidad Católica Valparaiso, Chile.
 In 2002, she obtained an AECID scholarship for a research stay at the school of electronics of the university of Bilbao (Spain).
-She designed a board and system of data acquisition using microcontroller Microchip 16F876.
+She designed a board and system of data acquisition using microcontroller Microchip 16F877.
 Also, she was working with Altera, LabView and Matlab.
-Also at the undergraduate level, she belonged to educational robotics groups.
+Also at the undergraduate level, she belonged to educational robotics groups, in the project Design and implementation of the software and interface for the manipulation of the didactic mobile robot MOVIT 961 WAOII from a PC.

 - Diploma in mental health and psychiatry – Universidad Autónoma de Chile (2021)